-Smoking is one of the worst habits for your health because not only does it raise your blood pressure, but it also places you at greater risk for stroke and heart disease.
-According to the Centers for Disease Control, around 16 million Americans are living with diseases that are a direct result of smoking.
+Smoking is one of the worst habits for your health because it raises your blood pressure and places you at greater risk for stroke and heart disease.
+According to the Centers for Disease Control, around 16 million Americans are living with diseases that directly result from smoking.

-We’re not saying you have to completely give up your Starbuck’s, but just be aware that caffeine can raise blood pressure in those who don’t consume it that often.
-There are still studies being done to determine the total impact of caffeine on blood pressure, so we encourage you to speak with us for the latest information.
+We’re not saying you have to completely give up your Starbucks, but just be aware that caffeine can raise blood pressure in those who don’t consume it that often.
+There are still studies being done to determine the total impact of caffeine on this disease, so we encourage you to speak with us for the latest information.